jiannanya/jiannanya/README.md

 - 👀 I’m interested in C++, python, and more.
 - 🌱 I’m currently learning something that I interested in.
 - 💞️ I’m looking to collaborate with some nice people.
-- 📫 You can reach me through my personal Email:654344371@qq.com
+- 📫 You can reach me through my personal Email: jiannanya@outlook.com
 - [BTY，I am using a little trick of auto-green mechanism here](https://github.com/jiannanya/auto-green)

 <!---